Mazen-Ahmed/moviesApp/README.md

 - material UI
 - yup

-# Getting Started with installation Movie App ⚒️
+# Getting Started with installation of Movies App ⚒️

 ### in the root folder you will need to run the following commands